A smiling woman and man sitting in a field with tall garlic plants, holding a bunch of turnips.

 Sensitive Crop

-While these signs are intended to signify we have food crops growing that are sensitive to residential herbicide drift, we think they’re also applicable to the most important thing we’re raising — this youngin’ right here.
+While these signs are intended to signify that we have food crops growing that are sensitive to residential herbicide drift, we think they’re also applicable to the most important thing we’re raising — this youngin’ right here.
 Our regenerative farming practices don’t just affect the vegetables we sell.
 We’re rooted in this way of growing for multiple reasons.
 We farm without chemical fertilizers, pesticides and herbicides for the health of our family.
 We live, work, eat, and play here, so it’s imperative to us that we can do all those things safely.
 When you purchase from us, you’re receiving food from the same bounty that we feed our family from.
 We take the trust you place in us very seriously and are humbled to know our foods grace so many tables within our community.

 How Close Are You To Your Food?